SleipnirGroup/Choreo/docs/usage/editing-paths.md

 To add a constraint, select it from the top navbar.
 Click the waypoint at one end of the constraint's range.
 For Segment scope constraints, a dashed line will follow your cursor.
 If you hover over another waypoint, the line will go through all the waypoints in the range.
 Click the second waypoint to add the constraint.

+!!! note
-> NOTE: If adding a Waypoint + Segment scope constraint to a single waypoint, you will have to click the same waypoint twice.
+    If adding a Waypoint + Segment scope constraint to a single waypoint, you will have to click the same waypoint twice.

 ### Constraint Display